What are the services in Android systems and when are they used?

 42- After following the path, we will see that we will have a list of running services.

 43- We must take the service to Foreground mode.
-This is because the Android operating system gives more priority and importance to Foreground Services than Background Services, and this allows the services to be in Foreground Service mode and can be easily stopped by the system in case of lack of memory. , Continue their activities.
+The Android operating system gives more priority and importance to Foreground Services than Background Services.
+This allows the services to be in Foreground Service mode and can be easily stopped by the system without memory. , Continue their activities.

-44- The startForeground method has two inputs, the first of which is an id of int and the second of which is a notification.
+44- The startForeground method has two inputs: an id of int and the second of which is a notification.

 45- To do this, we need to design a notification.

 46- The code that should be in the MyService.java section is as follows: